arnavs04/AgroHub/README.md

-# HackSamagam
+# AgroHub
-The project of Al Coders bin Shawarma
+The project of Al Coders bin Shawarma for HackSamagam

 ## Creating a New Python Environment with Conda